List of accompaniments to French fries: Philippines

 In the Philippines, they are often served with a sprinkling of powdered flavors, primarily cheese, sour cream, or barbecue.
-In some fast food chains, these are topped with cheese sauce and minced bacon.
-They also serve fries with ketchup and some restaurants serves it with gravy.
-Banana Ketchup (ketchup made from bananas instead of tomatoes) is also a very popular french fry accompaniment in the Philippines.
+In some fast food chains, they are topped with cheese sauce and minced bacon.
+They also serve fries with ketchup and some restaurants serve it with gravy.
+Banana ketchup (ketchup made from bananas instead of tomatoes) is also a very popular French fry accompaniment in the Philippines.

 Romania

 In Romania, fried potatoes are sometimes served with mujdei, a popular garlic sauce, or sprinkled with grated or crumbled brânză (a kind of sheep milk cheese).
 Fries are a popular side dish with grilled steaks, schnitzels and mititei, and are also a frequent ingredient in shawarmas.

 South Africa

-In South Africa french fries are generally known as 'chips' (aside from the 'skinny' fries commonly served in some fast-food outlets).
+In South Africa French fries are generally known as 'chips' (aside from the 'skinny' fries commonly served in some fast-food outlets).
 They are normally made with potatoes that have been soaked in vinegar beforehand.
-They are often known as "Slap Chips" (slap being the word for soft in Afrikaans) as the soaking in vinegar makes them soft and soggy.
+They are often known as "slap chips" (slap being the word for soft in Afrikaans) as the soaking in vinegar makes them soft and soggy.
 After cooking they are normally served with accompaniments of salt and vinegar.